ianmuchina/hugo-static-tweet/README.md

 ```handlebars
 {{<tweet id="20">}}
 ```
-Display a thread, requires a start-id and end-id.
+Display a thread, requires an `end` id and optional `start` id.
 Does not support broken threads.
 ```handlebars
 {{<tw-thread end="1455953461300785159">}}
 ```